MickeyJ/angular-components-webpack/README.md

 $ npm run build

 ```

-If you want to push this to heroku, change your
+For deploying to heroku, change your
 .gitignore file to *include* the public bundle like this...

 ```